MicrosoftDocs/memdocs/sccm/osd/deploy-use/create-stand-alone-media.md

 - [Upgrade Windows to the latest version](/sccm/osd/deploy-use/upgrade-windows-to-the-latest-version)

-## Prerequisites
+## Usage

 Stand-alone media includes the task sequence that automates the steps to install the OS, and all other required content.
 This content includes the boot image, OS image, and device drivers.
 Because the stand-alone media stores everything to deploy the OS, it requires more disk space than required for other types of media.

 When you create stand-alone media on a central administration site, the client retrieves its assigned site code from Active Directory.
 Stand-alone media created at child sites automatically assigns to the client the site code for that site.

+## Prerequisites

 Before you create stand-alone media by using the Create Task Sequence Media Wizard, be sure that all of these conditions are met.

-#### Create a task sequence to deploy an OS
+### Create a task sequence to deploy an OS

 As part of the stand-alone media, specify the task sequence to deploy an OS.
 For more information, see [Create a task sequence to install an OS](/sccm/osd/deploy-use/create-a-task-sequence-to-install-an-operating-system).

+#### Unsupported actions for stand-alone media

 The following actions aren't supported for stand-alone media: